istio/community/STEERING-COMMITTEE.md

 1. No Company can have more than 5 seats in total on the Steering Committee.
 1. There shall be nine **Contribution Seats**.
 Their allocation is determined by the approximate effort and expenditure on the Istio project.
-Each year, when Contribution Seat terms begin, the Steering Committee will meet and vote on an exact formula and procedure for determining allocation for the following year.
+Each year, when Contribution Seat terms begin, the Steering Committee will vote on an exact formula and procedure for determining allocation for the following year.
 That procedure will be published to the istio/community repository;
 modifications subsequent to the annual publication of rules shall be considered modifications to the Steering Committee Charter.
     1. At least three Companies shall be represented in the Contribution Seat membership.
-If the formula and procedure would not award seats to at least three Companies, then the third highest Company shall be awarded a seat, and then the formula and procedure shall be applied to eight Seats instead of nine.
+If the formula and procedure would not award seats to at least three Companies, then the third highest Company shall be awarded a seat, and then the formula and procedure shall be applied to eight seats instead of nine.
 1. There shall be four **Community Seats** elected by the Istio contributors and community, beginning in August 2020.